jdegand/devchallenges-cat-wiki/README.md

 - `images.domains` was deprecated.
 I replaced it with `images.remotePatterns`.
 - The cat api documentation has improved since I first tackled this challenge.
 I could look more into voting for cats and favoriting popular breeds.
 Doing it may require logins or a local storage cookie to prevent a single user from voting excessively.
 - Next 14 supports node 16 til early 2024 and then you will need node 18.
+- I decided not to add TypeScript when converting to App Router.
+Next docs have typescript as the default in the code examples.
+- I followed this [guide](https://nextjs.org/docs/app/building-your-application/upgrading/app-router-migration) to convert to App Router.
+- Without adding a head.js file, can you change the favicon?
+I think you can just put a favicon.ico file in the app folder but the devchallenges favicon I had used is a png file.
+- When copying pages over to the App router, it is best to name them slightly different.
+This allows you keep your original page as conflicts prevent the app from running.
+Then you navigate to the route manually and you can compare and contrast and you don't lose your page functionality.

 ## Continued Development